Project selection criteria

 Partnership applications should meet the following criteria:

-- Recent, verifiable evidence that species assessed as Endangered or Critically Endangered on the IUCN Red List of Threatened Species occur within the proposed protected area
+- Recent, verifiable evidence that species assessed as Endangered or Critically Endangered on the IUCN Red List of Threatened Species occur within the proposed protected area.

-- The applicant must be an NGO based in the country of the proposed protected area
+- The applicant must be an NGO based in the country of the proposed protected area and have authorization to work.

 - Ecological monitoring or research